 Biodiversity in own operations: Carbon emissions

 One of the indirect impacts of our Scope 1 and 2 carbon emissions is climate change, which has been shown to impact biodiversity1.
 In 2021, we announced an ambitious target of reducing carbon emissions across our full value chain by 50% by 2030, taking 2018 as our baseline.
-Our ambitions are aligned with the Paris Agreement, which aims to limit climate change and ensure that global temperature doesn’t rise more than 1.5˚C above pre-industrial levels.
+Our ambitions are aligned with the Paris Agreement, which aims to limit climate change and ensure that the global temperature doesn’t rise more than 1.5˚C above pre-industrial levels.
 Our ambitions are approved by the Science Based Targets initiative (SBTi) and will help drive our innovation and collaboration with our value chain partners, including customers and suppliers.

 Biodiversity in our upstream value chain: Suppliers